Memomer/Memomer/README.md

   <img align="right" top="500" height="300" width="400" alt="GIF" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif">
 </a>

-- 🔭 I’m currently working on <a href="https://github.com/Memomer/flight-scraper" target="blank">Flight Scrapper's frontend</a> with <a href="https://github.com/kilianplapp">Killian</a>
+- 🔭 I’m currently working on <a href="https://github.com/Memomer/Website-For-Retired-Army-Officer" target="blank">Army Website</a> with my mentor </a>

 - 🤝 I’m available for freelancing.

-- 🌱 I’m currently learning FULL-STACK DEVELOPMENT, PYTHON PROJECTS, DSA, LINUX <a href="https://www.theodinproject.com/dashboard" target="blank"></a>
+- 🌱 I’m currently learning FULL-STACK DEVELOPMENT, PYTHON PROJECTS, DSA, LINUX, OS, COMPUTER NETWORKS <a href="https://www.theodinproject.com/dashboard" target="blank"></a>

 *- 📝 (Will regularly write articles soon)*

 - 📫 How to reach me **mayankrm2003@gmail.com**

-- Books I am reading atm-> *"What is the name of the Book?
+- Books I am reading atm
+- *"What is the name of the Book?
 By Raymond Smullyan"* (book on puzzles and logic),
 -  *Life 3.0 by Max TegMark*(About AI/ML),
 -  *Peace Programme by Dr.Jared Reser* (10 years of research condensed into a book for posture and mental health),
--   *Ashtavakra Gita* (Hindu Philosophy),
+-   *The Drunkards Walk*  by Leonard Moldinow (A new perspective to probability and statistics)
--   *Big Book of Small Python Projects* by Al Stewart
+-   *Big Book of Small Python Projects* by Al Stewart (Next 6 months aim-> complete 30 projects with a an original twist)
+-   *Epictetus of Enchirodon* (stoicism)
+-   *Superintelligence* by Nick Bostrom (Ai/Ml)

  <a style="margin-left: 10px;" target="_blank" href="https://github.com/Memomer">
 		<img src="https://img.icons8.com/doodle/40/000000/github--v1.png"></a>